nikunjlad/nikunjlad.github.io/_experience/04-somaiya.md

 duration: May 2017 - Aug 2017
 ---

-- Worked Under [Dr. Nirmal Jagannath](https://scholar.google.com/citations?user=Rl16d3UAAAAJ&hl=en){:target="_blank"}, HOD, Electronics Department, KJSCE on industrial Machine Learning and
+- Worked Under [Dr. Jagannath Nirmal](https://scholar.google.com/citations?user=Rl16d3UAAAAJ&hl=en){:target="_blank"}, HOD, Electronics Department, KJSCE on industrial Machine Learning and
 Computer Vision applications.
 - Worked on a project demanding the need to develop a system to classify Dysphonia patients from normal patients using Machine Learning.
 It uses an algorithm which uses a robust feature extraction technique named I-Vectors for classification.